Frequently asked questions (FAQ)Estimated reading time: 11 minutes

 Looking for popular FAQs on Docker for Windows?
-Check out the Docker Knowledge Hub for knowledge base articles, FAQs, technical support for various subscription levels, and more.
+Check out the Docker Success Center for knowledge base articles, FAQs, technical support for subscription levels, and more.

 Questions about Stable and Edge channels

 Use the download links for the channels given in the topic Download Docker for Windows.

 This topic also has more information about the two channels.

 Two different download channels are available for Docker for Windows:

 The Stable channel provides a general availability release-ready installer for a fully baked and tested, more reliable app.
 The Stable version of Docker for Windows comes with the latest released version of Docker Engine.
 The release schedule is synched with Docker Engine releases and hotfixes.
 On the Stable channel, you can select whether to send usage statistics and other data.

 For example, containers created with a newer Edge version of Docker for Windows may not work after you switch back to Stable because they may have been created leveraging Edge features that aren’t in Stable yet.
 Just keep this in mind as you create and work with Edge containers, perhaps in the spirit of a playground space where you are prepared to troubleshoot or start over.To safely switch between Edge and Stable versions be sure to save images and export the containers you need, then uninstall the current version before installing another.
 The workflow is described in more detail below.

 docker saveto save any images you want to keep.
 (See save in the Docker Engine command line reference.)

 docker exportto export containers you want to keep.
 (See export in the Docker Engine command line reference.)